 One that not only tells you strategies, but makes you use actually use them.

-That is what we do at 7Sage Law School Prep.
+That is what we do at LAW SCHOOL MASTER (by way of my other site, Larry Law Law).

-If you sign up, RIGHT AWAY you get the following:
+If you sign up, you get the following:

 First you get specific, student-tested law school exam strategies.